Parents give back to community to celebrate one year after infant's successful in-utero surgery

 That's what Kenyatta and Derek Coleman went through slightly over a year ago when they found out their baby girl, Denver Coleman, would be diagnosed with Vein of Galen malformation, which is a flaw in a crucial blood vessel in the brain.

 That diagnosis was made at Women's Hospital in Baton Rouge.
 After months of research and communication with several doctors, Kenyatta and Denver would go into surgery at the Boston Children's Hospital.
-This surgery would be the first in utero surgery of it's kind in America and the second in the entire world.
+This surgery would be the first in utero surgery of its kind in America and the second in the entire world.

 Their prayers were answered.
 Denver's surgery was a success.
 Two days later, she was born.